 - The Pool Grill is the place to go for snacks and light bites, deserts and a mouth-watering array of homemade ice cream, all served outdoors beside the pool.

-- Elbiel serves classic bar food, light bites and afternoon high tea with loose tea selections are served together with crafted cocktails and a range of premium spirits and liquors highlighted with a variety of homemade infused liquors.
+- Elbiel serves classic bar food, light bites and afternoon high tea with loose tea selections.
+These are served together with crafted cocktails and a range of premium spirits and liquors highlighted with a variety of homemade infused liquors.

 - The Six Senses Water Bar is located at the Camel Farm, there are light bites together with an array of local artisan’s crafts set within Earth Lab’s water plant.